HeatXD/quad-trivia/README.md

 A Spring Boot WebFlux trivia game that fetches questions from [OpenTDB](https://opentdb.com).

-A running example can be found at http://trivia.heatxd.dev
+A running example can be found at http://trivia.heatxd.dev hosted using the free tier on [Koyeb](https://www.koyeb.com)

 ## Requirements
 - Java 21+